kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

       operator: "Exists"
       effect: "NoSchedule"
 ```

-{{% alert title="Note" color="warning" %}}
-Any scheduling configurations you set will be copied as is to the Kiali
-Deployment and are not validated.
-Thus, make sure you specify valid
-configurations.
-Invalid configurations may lead to installation failure, or to
-the inhability to start the Kiali pod.
-{{% /alert %}}

 Read the following Kubernetes documentation to learn more about these configurations:
 - [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)